A Guide to Anti-Money Laundering for Crypto Firms

 What is the OFAC Sanctions List?

-The OFAC Sanctions List contains information on the current targets of sanctions by the United States.
-OFAC maintains several sanctions lists, each dealing with a group of targets.
-Most of those sanctions lists are:
+The OFAC Sanctions List contains information on the current targets of US sanctions.
+There are several different OFAC sanctions lists, each dealing with a group of targets.
+The two main OFAC sanctions lists are:

-- The Specially Designated Nationals (SDN) List: A list of individuals and companies which are controlled by, or acting on behalf of, countries targeted by United States sanctions.
+- The Specially Designated Nationals List: The SDN list contains the names of individuals and companies which are controlled by, or acting on behalf of, countries targeted by United States sanctions.

 - The Consolidated Sanctions List: A list containing all sanctions information not incorporated into the SDN list.